Bedrock-OSS/bedrock-wiki/docs/items/3d-items.md

 3. Creating a conditional render controller that adds the model geometry whenever the player holds our item.
 4. Creating animations that position our item correctly in first person.

 Let's start by defining the texture and the geometry of our item in the player client definition file.
-Copy the `player.entity.json` file from the [Vanilla Resource Pack](https://aka.ms/resourcepacktemplate) into the `entity` folder of your resource pack.
-Open the file, find the `geometries` JSON object, and add a new entry to the `geometries` object:
+Copy the `player.entity.json` from the [Vanilla Resource Pack](https://aka.ms/resourcepacktemplate) and edit it:

-<CodeHeader></CodeHeader>
+<CodeHeader>RP/entity/player.entity.json#geometry</CodeHeader>

 ```json
 "geometry": {